 Nutrition: 112 calories | 11g fat | 0.9g net carbs | 2.2g protein.

 Just because you’re on a keto diet, doesn’t mean you won’t get hungry at night.

-It’s ok to succumb to midnight cravings as long as you do so with healthy options.
+It’s ok to succumb to occasional late-night snacking as long as you do so with a healthy keto meal.
 Ideally, you’ll want to have an arsenal of good-for-you foods in your fridge and pantry for those types of cravings.

-We’ve found 9 of the best options that you don’t have to feel guilty about eating when it’s way past bedtime, or any other time for that matter!
+We’ve found 10 great keto snack ideas that you don’t have to feel guilty about eating when it’s way past bedtime, or any other time for that matter!
 These treats are all low-carb but super nutritious.
 Some even have compounds that could have a favorable effect on sleep.

 Want more snackspiration?
 Check out these links: